qpython-android/qpython.org/qpython-docs/source/en/qpython_3x_featues.rst

 - Convenient QR code reader for transferring codes to your phone
 - QPYPI and a custom repository for prebuilt wheel packages for enhanced scientific libraries, such as numpy, scipy, matplotlib, scikit-learn etc
 - Easy-to-use editor
-- Powerful script layer for android library: Drive your android device work with Python programming
+- INTEGRATED & EXTENDED SCRIPT LAYER FOR ANDROID LIBRARY (SL4A): IT LETS YOU DRIVE THE ANDROID WORK WITH PYTHON
-- Good service support and timely response
+- Good documentation and customer support

 WHAT'S NEW